-Bocas town has developed into one of those rare backpacker stops where small towns are inundated with young travellers who all read the same travel guides.
+Bocas town has developed into one of those rare backpacker stops where small towns are inundated with young travelers who all read the same travel guides.
 There are dozens of hostels and the streets are full of twenty-something “wanderers” and the occasional thirty-something “never made it out”.
-Tattoos, dreadlocks, surfboards and body piercings are the style of the day, and there is surely a group of these folks who will eventually migrate to long range cruising and continue the bedouin lifestyle.
+Tattoos, dreadlocks, surfboards, and body piercings are the style of the day, and there is surely a group of these folks who will eventually migrate to long-range cruising and continue the Bedouin lifestyle.
 We arrived in Panama with 4 Coconuts and had reserved a slip at Red Frog Marina for the summer.
-Initially we though we would explore the area a bit before going into the marina, but when the rains came in sheets, and the thunder and lightening lit up the sky, only to be replaced by 35 degree heat, we headed for the comfort of the marina, A/C, shore power and WIFI.
-Soft North Americans without a doubt or pretence otherwise.
+Initially we thought we would explore the area a bit before going into the marina, but when the rains came in sheets, and the thunder and lightning lit up the sky, only to be replaced by 35 degree heat, we headed for the comfort of the marina, A/C, shore power and WIFI.
+Soft North Americans without a doubt or pretense otherwise.
 Red Frog Marina is on an island and has access to a wonderful beach and a dozen cruising kids, so school would end at noon and there would be a flurry of activity ending up either on a boat playing a board game, making cookies or off to the beach to swim.

 The island is rich in vegetation and wildlife, and mommy took some great photos of the local inhabitants.
 Interesting how the sloths hanging in the tree were initially cause for great excitement and after several months generated no more attention than a red squirrel back home.
 One thing that the photos cannot convey is the amount of noise that these little animals generate and the jungle is a constant symphony of calls, croaks, screeches and whistles.